Table of Contents

 - Continuous consumption of non-recommended multivitamins over long periods may pose health threats.

-- Consuming excessive multivitamins does not increase its activity or function in the body but may increase the risk of health problems.
+- Consuming excessive multivitamins does not increase the activity or function in the body but may increase the risk of health problems.

-- If you eat healthy meals daily, you may get all the essential vitamins and minerals, and you need not require multivitamins (6).
+- Eating healthy meals daily may give you all the essential vitamins and minerals and need not require multivitamins (6).

 The Best Source of Vitamins and Minerals

 - Have regular supplies of fruits and vegetables.
-If you have fruits and vegetables within sight, chances are, you’ll grab them more often.
+If you have fruits and vegetables within sight, you’ll probably grab them more often.

 - Cook your greens tenderly.
 Overcooking your greens may eliminate the essential nutrients.